A green oasis on the southern edge of the city, Belmont Haywood Country Park offers so much for so many, all free of charge and health giving.

-Those living locally to the park can access it from Waterfield Road or Cedar / Sycamore Avenue but for those travelling from further afield there is a car park off Waterfield Road.
+Those living locally to the park can access Belmont Haywood Country Park from Waterfield Road or Cedar / Sycamore Avenue but for those travelling from further afield there is a car park off Waterfield Road.

-As a country park much of the 18 acre site is wild grassland, but selected areas have been mown to allow children and families space to play games such as football or rounders.
-There is a small play area with equipment for younger children to enjoy, and picnic benches and places to sit all around the park.
+As a country park much of the 18 acre site is wild grassland.
+However, selected areas have been mown to allow children and families space to play games.
+Games such as football or rounders.
+There is a small play area with equipment for younger children to enjoy.
+In addition to this there are picnic benches and places to sit all around the park.

 They also raised funds to enable signage to the park and information boards relating to flora and fauna within the park.
 CPS are always looking for volunteer help and monetary donations.
 The CPS can only operate thanks to the revenue funding contributions made each year by Hereford City Council.